euclio/vim-markdown-composer/README.md

 vim-markdown-composer requires [Python 3], [Rust], [cargo], and [Neovim].

-vim-markdown-composer officially targets the latest version of stable Rust.
+vim-markdown-composer officially targets the latest version of [stable Rust].
-However, it should work in versions as early as 1.3.
 If you'd like to install multiple versions of Rust on the same machine, check out [multirust](https://github.com/brson/multirust).

 If you haven't already installed the Python 3 plugin host, install it with `pip3